ct-js/ct-js/app/data/ct.libs/sound.howler/README.md

 ## Is it compatible with the default `ct.sound` library?

-Yes, it is fully compatible, but also adds new functions.
-You can just enable this module and use it as is.
+This module aims to seamlessly replace `ct.sound`, but it also adds new functions.
 See the docs tab for more info.

 ## How to get actual Howl objects?